Merctxt/Merctxt/README.md

 <table cellspacing="0" cellpadding="0" border="0">
   <tr>
     <td>
-      🌱 Hello!
-My name is Giovanni, a 17-year-old technology enthusiast currently studying Web Development and Data Science.
-I have experience with Python, HTML, CSS, SQLite, Git, and I’m currently deepening my knowledge in Django.
-I’m also learning to create scripts in JavaScript and Lua.
-I’m constantly seeking improvement and innovation in the IT field.
+      🌱 I am a Young Apprentice in IT at Metadados, supporting the system development and maintenance team.
+I participate in activities such as analysis, coding, testing, software maintenance, and integration of APIs and external tools, always aligned with company standards.
+I started my undergraduate degree in Systems Analysis and Development at UCS and hold certifications in Algorithms and Programming Logic, as well as Python 3 from Udemy.
+I have a special interest in software development, with experience in Python and C#, and I seek continuous improvement to contribute to robust and efficient solutions in the technology field.
     </td>
   </tr>
 </table>